getparthenon/parthenon-docs/docs/billing/overview.md

 draft: false
 sidebar_position: 1
 ---
 The billing system is how you're able to bill customers.
+The goal of the billing system is to make it easy for companies to have professional level billing that is flexible and extendable.

 ## Setup